An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Details of Experimental Setting

-Without explicit specification, we randomly sample 50 examples from each class of the corresponding testing set to train the downstream classifier.
+{\bf Classifier training --} Without explicit specification, we randomly sample 50 examples from each class of the corresponding testing set to train the downstream classifier.
 We show the hyper-parameters of classifier in Table\mref{tab:hyper_classifier}.